crisryantan/dotfiles/README.md

 ### For Zsh Users

-If you're using zsh (default on modern macOS), the installer will automatically configure it to work with these dotfiles.
+If you're using zsh (default on modern macOS), the installer will **automatically** configure it to work with these dotfiles.
+No manual steps required!

+> **Note**: The installation script now automatically configures zsh, reloads the configuration, and verifies everything is working.
+You should not need to manually run any additional commands.

-To manually add the configuration, append the contents of `.zshrc.template` to your `~/.zshrc`:
+If you need to manually add the configuration (not recommended), append the contents of `.zshrc.template` to your `~/.zshrc`:

 ```bash
 cat ~/.dotfiles/.zshrc.template >> ~/.zshrc